gruvw/strudel.nvim/README.md

 #### Hydra only config options

 You can combine the following config options to only display the Hydra background.
-It allows for easy screen projections during live performances for example.
+It allows for easy screen projections during live performance for example.

 ```lua
 require("strudel").setup({